-Until she just couldn’t pretend anymore and in 2012 she took a huge leap of faith and left the corporate world, her full-time role as a Manager in Training and Development and quit to become self-employed.
-Fast forward to today and she feels she is finally home.
-She is me and the beginning of this website and blog brings one of those dreams to life.
-I have started and stopped many business projects and creative ventures in the last 6 years.
+That was until she just couldn’t pretend anymore and in 2012 she took a huge leap of faith and left the corporate world, her full-time role as a Manager in Training and Development, and quit to become self-employed.
+Fast forward to today and she feels she is truly living her dreams.
+She is me, and combining my websites and blog brings another one of my dreams to life.
+I have started and stopped many business projects and creative ventures in the last 9 years.
 All of which I believe has led me here.

 Over the years – well decades, I have continued with my artwork and shared it on some online digital art communities.
-Community and support is a huge part of feeling inspired to continue to tap into your creative self.
-I’ve sold some art prints, self-published a tarot deck with my artwork, been published in some local magazines with my art and given talks at Spirit and Wellness Fairs and Tarot Events.
-My art was always the focus and a way for me to share ways that it can make a difference.
+Community and support are a huge part of feeling inspired to continue to tap into your creative self.
+I’ve sold some art prints, self-published a tarot deck with my artwork, been published in some local magazines with my art, and given talks at Spirit and Wellness Fairs and Tarot Events.

 Today I begin again and trust me ~ New Beginnings~ are always exciting.
 I want to build a site to share my artwork and even more importantly, help others begin to believe that they can be creative too.
-I know that in a world that seems to recognize and reward material achievements, it is still a richer experience if those who feel drawn to the arts are encouraged to follow their passions and share them with the world.
+I know that in a world that seems to recognize and reward material achievements, it can be hard for sensitive creatives to feel they have a chance to do things they actually love doing.
 I want others to know that the first step towards being an artist is to create art.
 I am going to share some of my most humble of beginnings as an artist, and share ways to get to a place that you enjoy creating and can let go of that inner critic that may try to stop you.
 I have so many plans for ways my earlier art might help those who are just starting out.
 I want to invite you to join me here.
-To share your thoughts, your challenges, what you need most to take those steps to being creative.
+To share your thoughts, your challenges, what you need most to take those steps to be creative and live your dreams.

 So today my affirmation is this: